si-medbif/AI-MD-variant-calling/somatic/README.md

 This is a text file with comma separated columns:
 ```
-1. The location of the FASTQ files
+1. The folder containing the FASTQ files
-2. The location to output the generated BAM files
+2. The folder where the generated BAM files should be stored
-3. The location to output the generated VCF files
+3. The folder where the generated VCF files should be stored
 4. The name for the tumor sample
 5. The 1st FASTQ file for the tumor sample
 6. The 2nd FASTQ file for the tumor sample